LendeGit/Log4jFix/README.md

 **How to install?**

-Just download the plugin on the releases page and put the plugin to plugins folder!
+Just download the plugin on the releases page and put the plugin to plugins folder and restart the server!
 Simple!